wcarc-on/wcarc-site/minutes/minutes201905.md

 Robert (VE3BE) reported 24 paid up members for 2019 and a bank balance of $276.95.
-$1,000 was deposited in the general account. $2,000 was split up into 2 term deposits maturing in April 2020.
+$1,000 was deposited in the general account. $2,000 was split up into 2 term deposits maturing in April & October 2020.

 ### Vice President's Report

 The Vice-President, Jeremy (VA3ZTF) mentioned that the speaker for June will be Clayton with a summary of the June VHF contest.
-July should be Chris Bissaillon and QRP operations.
+July should be Chris Bisaillion and QRP operations.

 ### Director's Report